 Anxious about your son’s anxiety?
 Sad about your daughter’s depression?
 If you’re concerned about your child’s mental health, you might be thinking about therapy.
 If you are, you’re in good company.

 Your child’s physical and mental health are both part of the same package.
 Mental illnesses, like depression, can increase the risk for physical health problems, like diabetes and heart disease.
 And although we might like to think of childhood as a time of carefree happiness, that’s often not the reality.
-More than 17 million children—about one in every five kids—are affected every year by mental health problems like depression and anxiety.
+About 17 percent of children and teenagers have a mental health disorder, according to JAMA Pediatrics.

 Next to you, that’s the person who knows the most about your child’s health.
 Plus, the pediatrician is a professional who can spot behavioral health disorders.

-“Pediatricians are trained to treat the whole child, and they can screen for psychological problems,” says Mark Stein, PhD, a psychologist at Seattle Children’s Hospital.
+“Pediatricians are trained to treat the whole child, and they can screen for psychological problems,” says Mark A. Stein, PhD, a psychologist at Seattle Children’s Hospital and a Genomind Scientific Advisory Board Member.
 “Mental health problems don’t happen in isolation, and there are lots of physical issues, like sleep disorders and poor nutrition, that can contribute to behavioral issues.”

-Consider your pediatrician as your number-one resource.
-“If the behavioral problem turns out to be clear cut, pediatricians can often treat your child, at least initially,” says Dr. Stein.
+Consider your pediatrician as your primary resource.
+“If the behavioral problem turns out to be clear-cut, pediatricians can often treat your child, at least initially,” says Dr. Stein.
 “And if it’s more complex, they’ll know if it’s time to call in a mental health professional.
 Pediatricians have connections with behavioral specialists and keep lists of referrals at their fingertips.”

-Your child’s teacher and guidance counselor are also great resources for finding good behavioral health care.
-Kids don’t live in a vacuum, after all, so if you’ve noticed some behavior problems at home, chances are good that the school personnel have noticed something, too.
-Arm yourself with information—find out what the teachers and counselors have to say.
+Your child’s teacher and guidance counselor are also great resources for finding good behavioral healthcare.
+Kids don’t live in a vacuum, so if you’ve noticed some behavior problems at home, it’s possible that school staff have also noticed issues.
+Arm yourself with information, and find out what the teachers and counselors have to say.

 While you’re there, ask for recommendations for good local therapists.
-But be cautious, suggests Dr. Stein, and ask for criteria for success and a timeline for reevaluation: “If there seems to be a school-related issue, school districts are required to evaluate to determine the need for educational services.
+But be cautious, suggests Dr. Stein, and ask for criteria for success and a timeline for reevaluation.
+“If there seems to be a school-related issue, school districts are required to evaluate the need for educational services.
 But don’t depend on the school to diagnose a psychiatric disorder in a school environment.”

 You may be able to ask the school psychologist to do a psychoeducational assessment to determine your child’s learning style, strengths, and areas of need.
-Sometimes this type of testing uncovers learning disabilities your child might be struggling with.
+Sometimes this type of testing uncovers learning disabilities your child might have.

-A social worker has attended graduate school and received their master’s degree, by completing two or three years of coursework with a concentration in an area of interest to them, such as community mental health, policy development, or children, youth, and families.
-Many school programs focus on identifying the needs of and supporting underserved populations as a part of their curriculum.
-After obtaining a master’s degree, 3,000 hours of therapy must be practiced—under the supervision of a licensed mental health therapist—in order to sit for the licensing exam.
-Anyone who passes the licensing exam is a Licensed Clinical Social Worker (LCSW).
+A social worker has received their master’s degree by completing two or three years of coursework with a concentration in an area of interest to them, such as community mental health, policy development, or children, youth, and families.
+They’ve also completed supervised training in a clinical setting and passed a licensing exam to become a LCSW.

-A psychologist will have also earned a master’s degree, but then decided to continue on to earn their doctoral degree.
+A psychologist has also earned a master’s degree and, in some cases, a doctoral degree.
 This entails another two to four years of studying human behavior, development, psychotherapy, and assessment, as well as research, statistics, and ethics, and one to two years of a full-time internship.
 In some states, they may be able to prescribe medications.

-A psychiatrist usually holds an M.D. or D.O. degree, meaning that they attended medical school and studied biological functioning with a residency specializing in mental illness and its treatments, with an emphasis on medications.
+A psychiatrist usually holds an MD or DO degree, meaning they attended medical school and studied biological functioning.
+In addition, they specialize in mental illness and its treatments, including medications.

 In all cases, any of the above can practice psychotherapy.
 You want to find someone who has experience with your child’s age group or issue.
 In some cases, they may accept health insurance.
 Ultimately, the best therapist is one you and your child feel comfortable with.